top of page

 When competitors go dark, they create a vacuum of authority.
 The brand that keeps its digital lights on fills that vacuum.

-So, how does one adjust the digital presence during uncertain times?
+So, how does one adjust their digital presence during uncertain times?
 It is not about splashing "Sale" banners across the homepage—that reeks of desperation.
-It is about a pivot in tone towards authority, value, and heritage.
+Instead, it is about a pivot in tone towards authority, value, and heritage.

 The B2B Example: Intellectual Shelter